 The functionality of LinkedIn is to allow both employees and employers to create profiles and “connections” with each other in an online social network which may also represent real-world professional relationships.

 Twitter is another social media platform that enables users to send and read short messages (140 characters) and these short messages are called “tweets”.
 Registered users can read and post tweets, but unregistered users can only read them.
+To cut down your efforts you can use Twitter tools to make this platform more effective.

 There are many other social media channel available like Flickr, Pinterest and Tumblr, however the four mentioned above at the main channel that are frequently used.
 People either have one of them or all four of them.